AIRCARE MA1201 Whole-House Console-Style Evaporative Humidifier

 Performance: High-capacity humidifying that we could feel (and see)

 Performance is where the Console really shines.
-Despite our gripes with its clinical appearance, the unit works well.
+Despite our gripes with its clunky appearance, the unit works well.
 The large fan and large wick combine to crank out moisture to the point where we saw condensation on the glass of our windows on a cold night from the Console keeping our humidity high.

 Performance is where the Console really shines.
 Despite our gripes with its clinical appearance, the unit works well.